makerdao/documentation/source/includes/_cdp-type-parameters.md

 * **Params:** none
 * **Returns:** promise (resolves to liquidation ratio)

-`getLiquidationPenalty()` returns a decimal representation of the liquidation penalty, e.g. 1.5
+`getLiquidationRatio()` returns a decimal representation of the liquidation ratio, e.g. 1.5

 ## **getLiquidationPenalty**